Joseph Marrero

-Joseph Yamil "Jackie" Marrero García (born April 9, 1993) is a Puerto Rican footballer who plays for Academia Quintana San Juan as a midfielder.
+Joseph Yamil "Jackie" Marrero García (born April 9, 1993) is a Puerto Rican footballer who plays for Metropolitan FA as a midfielder.

 Career

-Marrero has played professional football for Conquistadores de Guaynabo, Puerto Rico Islanders, Academia Quintana and Kultsu.
+Marrero has played professional football for Conquistadores de Guaynabo, Puerto Rico Islanders, Puerto Rico FC, Academia Quintana and Kultsu.
+He signed for Metropolitan FA in 2026.

 He made his senior international debut for Puerto Rico in 2011, and has appeared in FIFA World Cup qualifying matches.